 As the former CEO of ExxonMobil, Secretary Tillerson, is an unlikely ally in this fight.
 Yet given the climate skepticism and fossil fuel interests largely dominate in the Trump administration and Congress, the Paris Agreement needs all the help it can get.

 Cue the Organization of American States.
 The OAS remains the only institution encompassing all countries in the Western Hemisphere.
-Most of its members including the U.S., Canada and over twenty Latin American and Caribbean countries including Brazil, Argentina, Mexico, Bolivia, Colombia, and Grenada have ratified the Paris Agreement.
+Most of its members including the U.S., Canada and over twenty Latin American and Caribbean countries including Brazil, Argentina, Mexico, Bolivia and Grenada have ratified the Paris Agreement.
 With Secretary Tillerson onside, the OAS is a useful vehicle for Latin American, Caribbean and Canadian ministers and diplomats to engage with their U.S. counterparts on the importance of the Paris Agreement.

 Latin American and Caribbean countries invested considerable diplomatic capital in helping to secure it.
 These countries are motivated by their extreme vulnerability to rising sea levels and more intense droughts.
 They also believe the targets to reduce carbon emissions can act as catalyst to spur investment in renewable energy, clean public transport, and the protection of natural capital such as forests.